 D.7 Competitors shall not receive support from any floating or fixed object.

-D.8 For any event over 5.0km in length, competitors shall not use any aids to swimming other than one sleeveless and legless costume, one cap and goggles.
+D.8 Competitors shall not use any aids to swimming other than one sleeveless and legless costume, one cap and goggles.
 Sleeveless shall mean the costume must not extend beyond the end of the shoulder onto the upper arm and legless shall mean the costume must not extend lower than the crotch onto the upper leg.
 No neoprene or other insulating/buoyancy enhancing material may be used for any purpose, including caps.

 No costume may extend outside the highlighted area detailed in the picture above.

-D.9 For any event up to or equal to 5.0km in length, where wetsuits are allowed there will be two distinct race categories one for swimmers wearing costumes as defined in D.8 and one for those wearing wetsuits.
+D.9 Where wet-suits are allowed there will be two distinct race categories one for swimmers wearing costumes as defined in D.8 and one for those wearing wet-suits.

 D.10 Competitors shall not consume, or so recently have consumed as to be still under the influence of, alcohol or stimulants.
 The use of banned drugs (as defined by the International Olympic Committee’s Medical Commission) is prohibited.
 The Association reserves the right to arrange the screening of random urine samples for the detection of banned drugs.
 Failure or refusal to provide a sample will result in disqualification.
 Copies of the Medical Commission’s list of banned drugs will be held by each Swim Secretary, from whom advice may be obtained.